Swiss Brands are Popular among Chinese Consumers

 Swiss Business Culture VS China

 Most companies in Switzerland have a rigid and deeply entrenched hierarchy.
-The most senior managers make the final decision.
-Subordinates, especially the ones whose area of expertise are relevant to the deal, are given a chance to speak; however, the final decision passes unquestioned once it is reached.
+Most senior managers make the final decision.
+Subordinates, especially the ones whose area of expertise is relevant to the deal, are given a chance to speak; however, the final decision passes unquestioned once it is reached.
 Swiss firms with higher international exposure tend to adopt a less hierarchical structure and distribute the level of decision-making lower in the company.

 Swiss popularity in China